History of the Jews in Russia: Haskalah in the Russian Empire

 The cultural and habitual isolation of the Jews gradually began eroding.
 An ever-increasing number of Jewish people adopted Russian customs and the Russian language.
 Russian education was spread among the Jewish population.
-A number of Jewish-Russian periodicals appeared.
+Several Jewish-Russian periodicals appeared.

-Alexander II was known as the "Tsar liberator" for the 1861 abolition of serfdom in Russia.
-Under his rule Jewish people could not hire Christian servants, could not own land, and were restricted in travel.
+Alexander II was known as "Tsar liberator" for the abolition of serfdom in 1861.
+Under his rule, Jews could not hire Christian servants, could not own land, and were restricted in travel.

 Alexander III was a staunch reactionary and an antisemite (influenced by Pobedonostsev) who strictly adhered to the old doctrine of Orthodoxy, Autocracy, and Nationality.
-His escalation of anti-Jewish policies sought to ignite "popular antisemitism", which portrayed the Jews as "Christ-killers" and the oppressors of the Slavic, Christian victims.
+His escalation of anti-Jewish policies sought to ignite "popular antisemitism," which portrayed the Jews as "Christ-killers" and the oppressors of Christian Slav victims.

-A large-scale wave of anti-Jewish pogroms swept Ukraine in 1881, after Jews were scapegoated for the assassination of Alexander II.
-In the 1881 outbreak, there were pogroms in 166 Ukrainian towns, thousands of Jewish homes were destroyed, many families reduced to extremes of poverty; large numbers of men, women, and children were injured and some killed.
-Disorders in the south once again recalled the government attention to the Jewish question.
-A conference was convened at the Ministry of Interior and on May 15, 1882, so-called Temporary Regulations were introduced that stayed in effect for more than thirty years and came to be known as the May Laws.
+A large-scale wave of pogroms swept Ukraine in 1881, after Jews were scapegoated for the assassination of Alexander II.
+In the 1881 outbreak, there were pogroms in 166 Ukrainian towns, thousands of Jewish homes were destroyed, many families reduced to extremes of poverty; large numbers of men, women, and children were injured, and some killed.
+Disorders in the south again drew the government's attention to the Jewish question.
+A conference was convened at the Ministry of Interior, and on May 15, 1882, so-called Temporary Regulations were introduced that stayed in effect for more than thirty years and became known as the May Laws.

 The repressive legislation was repeatedly revised.
 Many historians noted the concurrence of these state-enforced antisemitic policies with waves of pogroms that continued until 1884, with at least tacit government knowledge and in some cases policemen were seen inciting or joining the mob.
 The systematic policy of discrimination banned Jewish people from rural areas and towns of fewer than ten thousand people, even within the Pale, assuring the slow death of many shtetls.
 In 1887, the quotas placed on the number of Jews allowed into secondary and higher education were tightened down to 10% within the Pale, 5% outside the Pale, except Moscow and Saint Petersburg, held at 3%, even though the Jewish population was a majority or plurality in many communities.
-It was possible to evade these restrictions upon secondary education by combining private tuition with examination as an "outside student".
-Accordingly, within the Pale such outside pupils were almost entirely young Jews.
-The restrictions placed on education, traditionally highly valued in Jewish communities, resulted in ambition to excel over the peers and increased emigration rates.
-Special quotas restricted Jews from entering profession of law, limiting number of Jews admitted to the bar.
+It was possible to evade these restrictions upon secondary education by combining private tuition with examination as an "outside student."
+Accordingly, within the Pale, such outside pupils were almost entirely young Jews.
+The restrictions placed on education, traditionally highly valued in Jewish communities, resulted in an ambition to excel over peers and increased emigration rates.
+Special quotas restricted Jews from entering the profession of law, limiting the number of Jews admitted to the bar.